bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 way that it won&apos;t allow it to do that in case somebody hacks into the server.
 We don&apos;t want these servers sending out tons of spam to everybody all over the world.
-There&apos;s a lot of bad actors that are trying to take over servers and do that thing.
-This is a lot of fun.
+There&apos;s a lot of bad actors that are trying to take over servers and do that thing.</p>

+<p>This is a lot of fun.
 This is a really great project.
-I hope you&apos;ve had fun making all of these projects with me throughout all of these courses and I hope you find them useful.
-I&apos;ve really enjoyed putting them together.
+I hope you&apos;ve had fun
+making all of these projects with me throughout all of these courses and I hope you find them useful.
+I&apos;ve really enjoyed putting them together.</p>

 -   **4.23.Async-Sending-Data.pdf**